gaqzi/chrome-open-in-spotify-client/README.md

 3. Replace those with spotify: and
 4. Replace the remaining slashes (/) with colons (:)
 5. Redirect to that URL
-6. Close the tab that was opening the URL
+6. Close the tab that was opening the URL if it was a newly opened tab

 Available in the [Google Chrome web store][store-url]